vandabbin/nvidia-fan-control-linux/README.md

 # fan-control-linux-gpu
-Fan Control Script for Nvidia GPUs on Linuxj
+Fan Control Script for Nvidia GPUs on Linux